-As a spine tumor grows, it can replace your bones or compress your nerves, resulting in compression fractures or reduced blood supply to the spinal cord.
-Often, the first symptom of a spine tumor is the pain you feel from these changes.
-The time of day when your pain happens can provide important information about the tumor.
+As a spine tumor grows, it can weaken bones and compress the spinal cord and nerves, resulting in spine fractures and neurologic injuries.
+Often, the first symptom of a spine tumor is the pain you feel because of these changes.
+The type of pain can provide important information about the tumor.

 Spine tumors that are close to major nerves can disrupt their ability to transmit messages between the body and the brain.
 This can cause neurologic symptoms, including: